-MEDICAL IMAGING DEPARTMENT: DIAGNOSTIC MEDICAL SONOGRAPHY, NUCLEAR MEDICINE & MEDICAL IMAGING SCIENCES
+MEDICAL IMAGING DEPARTMENT: DIAGNOSTIC MEDICAL SONOGRAPHY, NUCLEAR MEDICINE &

+MEDICAL IMAGING SCIENCES

-Leonas "Leo" Nalivaika, Program Director for Nuclear Medicine - Gary L'Abbe, Program Coordinator for Bachelor Completion Programs (Imaging Sciences) - Cory Finn, Program Director for Diagnostic Medical Sonography.
+Gary L'Abbe, Program Coordinator for Bachelor Completion Programs (Imaging Sciences) - Cory Finn, Program Director for Diagnostic Medical Sonography.

 Medical imaging is a unique field that blends together many different disciplines.
 Having a strong liberal arts background with science is critical for the success in medical imaging.
 There are three majors that students will choose from, and each of the programs/majors has specific admission requirements.